rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 For new users, kindly refer to the *Important* section.
 Additionally, please refer to the *Latest version of rsync* section for information about installing the latest version.

+### Concealing Actions

+The rationale behind concealing actions is to minimize clutter in menus and enhance user focus.

+By utilizing the shortcut `⌘S` (for displaying or hiding) or accessing the Task main menu, the Charts, Quick task, view logfile, and several other options will be revealed.
+These options are concealed by default.
+To reveal them, simply toggle the show or hide option using the shortcut.

-The primary Sidebar menu is context-sensitive.
-The rationale behind a context-sensitive Sidebar menu is to conceal menu options that may be distracting to the user.
-See last on this page about the sidebar menu options.
+The primary Sidebar menu is also context-sensitive.
+Refer to the concealing options mentioned at the end of this page for further details.

 ### New Tasks and Verification